pachterlab/GP_2021_2/README.md

 # GP_2021_2

-Code to reproduce the figures and results in the preprint "Analytical solutions of the chemical master equationwith bursty production and isomerization reactions" by Gennady Gorin and Lior Pachter.
+Code to reproduce the figures and results in the preprint "Analytical solutions of the chemical master equation with bursty production and isomerization reactions" by Gennady Gorin and Lior Pachter.

 ``dag_cme_burst.py`` implements the DAG generation, stochastic matrix construction, simulation, and analytical solution routines.